Dagim: Plot

-In the early nineties, Jun (Martin del Rosario) and Diego (Samuel Quintana) are brothers whose father, Elias, has disappeared.
-Jun's best friend, Teban (Chase Vega), tries to convince the brothers that his policeman father, Tolome (Bembol Roco), has not given up trying to find Elias.
+In the early nineties, Jun and Diego are brothers whose father, Elias, has disappeared.
+Jun's best friend, Teban, tries to convince the brothers that his policeman father, Tolome, has not given up trying to find Elias.
 With local authorities proving little help and faced with the very real possibility that their father may not be coming back, Jun and Diego take it upon themselves to find him.

-The boys' quest takes them to the foreboding mountain town of Hukayan where they meet the beautiful Lila (Rita Iringan), whose fragile beauty convinces the boys to escort her home, lest she fall prey to the brutal military patrols that roam the area.
-Lila lives in a village deep in the forest of Panimdim, part of a tribe led by her brother, the charismatic Pido (Marc Abaya).
+The boys' quest takes them to the foreboding mountain town of Hukayan where they meet the beautiful Lila, whose fragile beauty convinces the boys to escort her home, lest she fall prey to the brutal military patrols that roam the area.
+Lila lives in a village deep in the forest of Panimdim, part of a tribe led by her brother, the charismatic Pido.

 Pido is a gracious host, introducing the brothers to the ways of the tribe, where members live a simple existence of brotherhood and equality, far from the corruption and greed that rule “civilization”.
 Jun is enamored by the possibility of living in Panimdim, little suspecting that the tribesmen's pacifistic exteriors belie a terrible secret.
 By the time Jun realizes that nothing is as it seems, it may already be too late, as Pido is already preparing to initiate the newest member of the tribe: Diego.